daisaacson/daisaacson/bazzite.md

 * PC has a GTX Nvidia card
     > Not clear if GTX is supported officially, as it seems related distos focus on Radeon and RTX.

+    GTX seems to be working fine

+    > What about gsync?

 ## Install

 1. Disable BIOS SecureBoot temporarily (I don't trust VenToy)